arthurfish/mdnotes/2022-05-17-UX-experience-in-life.md

 - How do you plan to reduce bias in your own UX research?

 Maybe I am lost in so many different kinds of bias.
 So I will try to be a monk when I am conducting research.
 I should care every race with people and someone easy to be ignored.
 Can the religious awareness help in the research without bias?
 To achieve this goal I should be a saint.
 To reduce the bias, I think I will ask my colleagues to help me reflex on my mistakes about bias when I doing research.
 Maybe I will also try to define the people I will not survey explicit to avoid implicit bais.

+Design a boquet preview app for a trendy florist

+Activity: Define your research goals and questions

+Goals:
+- What the importance do the customers think about the bouquet app.
+- Will an app can help them buy flowers easier?
+- Do they like buying flowers online?
+(I need empathy toward customers frustration)
+Target audience:
+- Students
+- White-collar works
+- Old man
+- Well-educated middle-aged man